Healthy and Happy in OUTDOOR Kindermusik classes and events.

 Arriving, Family Zones & Family Boxes

 If you arrive early, please stay in your vehicle until about 5 min. before class as I will need to be free to set up for class effectively.
-This is a great time to practice our HELLOs from a DISTANCE… waving, clapping and pointing to our friends, making heart shapes with hands, etc.
+This is a great time to practice our HELLOs from a DISTANCE… waving, clapping and pointing to our friends in the other cars, making heart shapes with hands, etc.

-When arriving, adults and children 3 years and older shall wear a preventative FACE MASK as you approach with your child and assist your family to wash hands prior to participating.
-Children under 3 will not have to wear a mask.
-There will be hand sanitizer in your FAMILY BOX, and the waiting room / bathroom will be available to wash hands or use the bathroom before class starts.
+When arriving, adults and children 3 years and older shall wear an effective FACE MASK.
+Use the hand sanitizer as you get into place on the deck prior to participating.
+Children 2 years old and younger will not have to wear a mask.
+There is a bathroom in the Kindermusik studio that will be available to wash hands or use the bathroom before class starts.

 Upon arrival on the deck, each person’s Body Temperature will be quickly checked.
 If a fever is present in any family member, it will be necessary to leave and join one of our virtual classes for that week.

 There are benches on the deck spaced apart from each other, and each family will bring a medium sized blanket or large yoga mat to set in front of the bench that will mark your FAMILY ZONE.
-(I will have extras if you forget, but this will ensure your family’s safety and be of great help to me.)
+This provides a more comfortable place to sit on the ground in front of the bench… and you KNOW it is healthy for your family.
+If you forget, I will have a blanket available for you that is safe, because they are washed after ANY USE.
+Thing is, You bringing your own helps reduce wear & tear on my blankets… and ME as I lug them home to wash every day.

 As you lay out your blanket together, make it a delightfully big deal with your children focusing on the ownership and boundaries of your FAMILY ZONE, as your family will need to stay within its boundaries during class. ( As best we can, my friends, as best we can.)

 All of your precleaned instruments, props, and scarves provided by Ms Debbie will be stored in a FAMILY BOX and will be located on the benches when you arrive.
-It will also include a container of hand sanitizer and a small container of tissues.
+It will also include a container of hand sanitizer.
 As we need items for activities, parents will assist the child to remove that item, and set the rest aside until later.

 Our blankets serve as uniquely defined spaces for each family to sit that encourages interactions with each other, and reduces touching interactions with other families.

 When we finish with that instrument or prop, stay in your ZONE, and Ms. Debbie will bring a container around to collect them so they can be cleaned after class.
 They will be cleaned with Odoban which is known to kill 99% of germs on non-porous surfaces.
-Used scarves are placed in a hamper to be washed before their next use.
-No other classes will be offered that day to reduce risk, and the deck will be cleaned before the next day.
+Used scarves are placed in a hamper to be washed by me before their next use.

 Some activities may be adapted to reduce unnecessary touching.